 I like how the adjustment mechanism feels sturdy, and overshooting your desired size will not be an issue.
 Also, when the headphone is on your head, it’s a bit harder to adjust, so accidentally changing the fit of the headphones while wearing them can be avoided.

 The Hi-X55 has hinges for folding them for traveling and swiveling the ear cups to get that perfect fit on your head.
-The hinges on the headphone are smooth and they seem quite sturdy.
+The hinges on the headphones are smooth and they seem quite sturdy.

 It seems that Austrian Audio likes Velcro quite a bit, as they even utilized it with the removable cushion on the top part of the headband.
 I like that they did Velcro instead of gluing it on though, at least this way it would be easily user-replaceable.

 The earpads on the Hi-X55 is also user-replaceable.
 There are 12 clips on the ear cup that hold them firmly in place, but the earpads can easily be replaced by the user.
 The earpads are made of memory foam, which is soft enough to conform to your head shape.

 Overall, the design doesn’t seem to get inspiration from AKG products of the past.
 Although the build is completely their own, it seems that much thought has been put into how this headphone is built.

 Each of the parts that might be prone to wear is user-replaceable, and I wouldn’t be surprised if I saw a Hi-X55 that has been in continued service for years or even a decade or two.

 At first glance, the Hi-X55 looks like it has smaller supraaural ear cups, but the earpads have thin walls so that the inner diameter of the earpads ends up larger than you would expect based on the ear cups making it a compact circumaural.